 ‘Dear White People’ is an American comedy and drama series that airs on Netflix.
 This satire first premiered on April 28, 2017.
 The show is based on the film of the same name, and the director and writer of the film, Justin Simien, also writes and directs a few episodes of the show.

-Critics raved about the series, saying, “Dear White People adds a welcome new voice to cinema’s oft-neglected discussion of race, tackling its timely themes with intelligence, honesty, and gratifyingly sharp wit.”
+The show follows a group of black students who study at a predominantly white Ivy League college and navigate various forms of racial and other types of discrimination.
+Critics have raved about the series, saying, “Dear White People adds a welcome new voice to cinema’s oft-neglected discussion of race, tackling its timely themes with intelligence, honesty, and gratifyingly sharp wit.”

 Dear White People Cast: Who is in it?